 The immune system is a defence system, always ready to fight against infections and disease.
-Acting like a shield, this network of organs, white blood cells, proteins (antibodies) and other substances is constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins, parasites and other harmful agents.
+Acting like a shield, this network of organs, white blood cells, proteins (antibodies), and other substances are constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins, parasites, and other harmful agents.
 But this defensive barrier is more capable in adult dogs, than in puppies.

 Born with a very immature immune system, puppies need the assistance of a highly specific type of milk from their mum to survive and strengthen their natural defences.
 Called colostrum, this unique milk is produced after the puppy’s birth and is packed with their mum’s antibodies, helping support the entire litter’s immune system as they slowly start interacting with our world.
 In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk is required.